tjarkvandemerwe/tidyprompt/README.md

 [![R-CMD-check](https://github.com/tjarkvandemerwe/tidyprompt/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tjarkvandemerwe/tidyprompt/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Easily construct prompts and associated logic for interacting with large language models (‘LLMs’).
+‘tidyprompt’ is an R package to easily construct prompts and associated logic for interacting with large language models (‘LLMs’).

 Think of ‘tidyprompt’ as the ‘ggplot2’ package for creating prompts and handling LLM interactions. ‘tidyprompt’ introduces the concept of prompt